LinkedInLearning/reactivity-and-signals-in-angular-2738049/README.md

-# COURSENAME
+# Reactivity and Signals in Angular
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Reactivity and Signals in Angular`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]